 3.1: Explore how farmers respond to opportunities and risks from combinations of external factors within the SI platform study areas in the short, medium and long term

 3.2: Investigate the influence of the food supply-chain and other actors on farm and landscape management decisions within the SI Platform study areas

 3.3: Identify market opportunities and non-market mechanisms to drive sustainable intensification

 The Partners were: ADAS, SRUC, LEAF, Fera, Newcastle University and Aberystwyth University.

-A Policy Steering Group has been established to act as the policy customer for the research.
-It includes representatives from across Defra, the Devolved Administrations, Natural England and the Environment Agency.
-It will provide strategic policy steer and input in the review or sign-off of policy relevant deliverables.
+A Policy Steering Group was established to act as the policy customer for the research.
+It included representatives from across Defra, the Devolved Administrations, Natural England and the Environment Agency.
+It provided strategic policy steer and input into the review of policy relevant deliverables.

-A Research Advisory has been established to provide expert advice to the Defra Project Board and Project teams.
-Its responsibilities include reviewing draft SIP deliverables, to ensure research is robust, value for money, crosscutting, peer-reviewed, of the highest standard and scientifically complete; ensuring interaction and communication with relevant domestic and international research organisations and initiatives; and ensuring that the SIP's research scope is aligned to Research Council priorities, reflective of stakeholder needs and is designed to achieve impact; and to stimulate new ideas for research and identify areas of uncertainty.
+A Research Advisory was established to provide expert advice to the Defra Project Board and Project teams.
+Its responsibilities included reviewing draft SIP deliverables to ensure research is robust, value for money, crosscutting, peer-reviewed, of the highest standard and scientifically complete; ensuring interaction and communication with relevant domestic and international research organisations and initiatives; and ensuring that the SIP's research scope is aligned to Research Council priorities, reflective of stakeholder needs and is designed to achieve impact; and to stimulate new ideas for research and identify areas of uncertainty.